coderefinery/testing/content/continuous-integration.md

 ### Step 2: Run tests locally
 `````{tabs}
   ````{group-tab} Python
-  You can run your tests locally with
+  You can now run your tests locally with
   ```
   pytest
   ```
   ````
   ````{group-tab} R
-  You can now run your tests (and a complete check of this package) by running:
+  You can now run your tests (and a complete check of this package) locally by running:
   ```
   Rscript -e 'testthat::test_local()'`
   ```